if-loop69420/slipbox/README.md

 # How to use?
 I've created all of the notes in this using "Zettlr".
 So open it in Zettlr and let it figure out the rest.

+## AnkiDroid
+AnkiDroid can't render LaTeX for some reason.
+You need to go to "Tools" > "Check Media" > "Render LaTeX".
+That renders all LaTeX on your PC.
+May take a while, but once it's done sync your collection.